Step into the wilderness

 Experience all that Lough Boora Discovery Park has to offer outdoor enthusiasts, keen botanists, nature lovers, and arts and culture fans including:

-Kick-off your Lough Boora adventure at the Visitor Centre and rent bikes for the whole family.
-Bicycles for all ages are available to hire in Lough Boora and offer another way for you to enjoy the Mesolithic, Farmland and Turraun Cycle Routes.
-Use a solo or tandem bike to explore 22km of trails, winding through the park’s lakes, wetlands and species grasslands.
+Cycling offers another way for you to enjoy the Mesolithic, Farmland and Turraun Cycle Routes.
+Use a bike to explore 22km of trails, winding through the park’s lakes, wetlands and species grasslands.
 Start from the new Visitor Centre and cycle around the Grey Partridge Conservation Area, stopping for a rest at one of the park’s bird hides or a picnic at the Pavilion.

 Lough Boora Discovery Park offers trails ranging from a short stroll to longer treks to take you through a diverse range of amenities.
 All routes start and end at the Visitor Centre, with a level walking landscape that can be enjoyed by all age groups.
 There are 50km of paths in the Parklands ranging in length from a short stroll to the 15.8km Turraun Route.
 The varying sights, sounds and smells ensure a walk through Lough Boora always has something new, exciting and interesting to offer.